microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualevent-cancel.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Cancel a virtual event.

-Currently the supported virtual event types are [virtualEventWebinar](../resources/virtualeventwebinar.md) and [virtualEventTownhall](../resources/virtualeventtownhall.md).
 A canceled virtual event has its **status** set to `canceled` permanently.
 You can still get a canceled virtual event by using the [Get virtualEvent](../api/virtualevent-get.md) API.

+Currently the supported virtual event types are: [virtualEventWebinar](../resources/virtualeventwebinar.md), [virtualEventTownhall](../resources/virtualeventtownhall.md).

 ## Permissions